 Power-plays create Match Momentum.
 One strong start can demoralize bowlers and energize your middle order.
 Conversely, early wickets can tilt pressure in the opponent’s favor.

 Momentum isn’t a myth.
 It’s real in Real Cricket 24’s AI logic.
 Winning the power-play often means winning the match.
-That’s why scoring big in power-play Real Cricket 24 sessions matters.
+That’s why scoring big in power-play RC24 sessions matters.

 Smart use of boosts, confident gameplay, and aggressive yet calculated intent can trigger massive momentum swings.